 Your Cat's Age

 Premiums increase as your Abyssinian ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early avoids pre-existing condition exclusions for hereditary conditions like PRA.
+Insuring a kitten or young adult is typically most affordable.
+Some providers set age limits for new policies at 8 or 10 years.
+Starting cover early prevents pre-existing condition exclusions for issues like PRA.

 ⚕️